 Many of the older terraced houses in the town are built of stone but there are only a few landmarks in Consett and nothing of antiquity.
-The stone-built parish church of Christchurch in Church Street (at the head of Middle Street) is one such landmark and dates from 1866.
+The stone-built parish church of Christchurch in Church Street (at the head of Middle Street) is one of the few historic landmarks and dates from 1866.
 It has been described as ‘Neo-Norman’.
-Just along the road in adjoining Parliament Street is the police station of 1887, also built in stone, while nearby in Victoria Road is the brick-built structure of the Roman Catholic church of St Patrick dating to 1959.
+Just along the road in adjoining Parliament Street is the police station of 1887, also built in stone.
+Situated nearby in Victoria Road is the brick-built structure of the Roman Catholic church of St Patrick dating to 1959.

 Blackhill and Blackfyne

-The pleasant Blackhill and Consett Park separates Consett from neighbouring Blackfyne and Blackhill to the north and north west.
+The pleasant Blackhill and Consett Park separates the town of Consett from neighbouring Blackfyne and Blackhill to the north and northwest.
 The park was created and laid out by the Consett Iron Company in 1891 on reclaimed land and was gifted to the people of Consett and Blackhill.

 It should not be confused with the house called Consett Park that once existed at Moorside over a mile to the south.
-Blackhill Colliery, also known as Consett Colliery, Mount Pleasant Pit or Consett Colliery was once situated in land in the eastern part of what is now the park.
+Blackhill Colliery, also known as Consett Colliery, Mount Pleasant Colliery or alternatively Tin Mill Colliery was situated on land in the eastern part of what is now the park.
 It operated from around 1840 until 1911.

-North of the park is Blackfyne named from a farm house or cottage of that name shown on the 1850s map.
+North of the park is Blackfyne named from a farmhouse or cottage of that name shown on the 1850s map.
 A house called Berry Edge cottage also once stood near here.
-Blackhill, to the west, the ‘dark hill’, like Consett also developed as a result of the iron works and mining in the area and was described in the 1850s as:
+Blackhill, to the west, the ‘dark hill’, like Consett also developed as a result of the iron works and mining in the area.
+It was described in the 1850s as: